All About Olive Wood

 Use as a Firewood

-Despite the fact that olive wood is one of the most dense firewoods available today, with over 900kg/m3 (62lbs/ft) density, it is not as commonly used as other firewoods.
-The reason for this is that olive wood is not as common and consequently costs more.
+Although olive wood is one of the most dense firewoods available today, with over 900kg/m3 (62lbs/ft) density, it is not as commonly used as other firewoods.
+This is because olive wood is not as common and consequently costs more.
 In addition to its high cost, olive wood is also difficult to find.

 In the UK, olive trees can be grown in pots or in the ground.
 In either case, you will need to take a few precautions to ensure that your olive tree thrives and produces fruit.
 The most important thing to remember is that olive trees need heat.
 In the UK, we have an abundance of clay soil, so you can grow your olive tree on a patio or in the ground.